OmaymaS/onceupondata/content/post/2019-04-27-satrday-johannesburg.md

 ### Finally...

 I am glad to have this opportunity to meet such motivated participants from different backgrounds where everyone of us learned something by the end of the workshop.
-I'd also like to thank the committee who organized the event and brought us all together
+I'd also like to thank the committee who organized the event and brought us all together.

 ### Resources